Introducing The Shoes

 And he had a sinking feeling that his little stash of money for the rainy days was about to face a veritable draught, courtesy of one Ash ‘Brick’ Breckinridge and his expensive tastes.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EireneiWrite a Review